 Unlike traditional diesel fuel, the new biofuel burns completely without releasing toxic substances.
-Readily available components were used for its production: rapeseed oil, ethyl alcohol (40%), and baking soda.
+Readily available components were used for its production: rapeseed oil, ethyl alcohol (40%) and baking soda.
 According to the developers' calculations, the cost of a liter of such fuel at wholesale purchase will be about 100 rubles.

 We took 1 liter of rapeseed oil, 200 milliliters of ethyl alcohol, 3.5 grams of baking soda.
-First, it is necessary to mix the alcohol and soda with a blender.
+First, it is necessary to mix alcohol and soda with a blender.
 Pour rapeseed oil into the resulting liquid and mix with a blender for 30 minutes.
 At the end, leave the mixture for three hours to separate it into layers.
-Glycerin will settle at the bottom, and the top layer will be biofuel.
+Glycerin will be deposited at the bottom, and the top layer will be biofuel.

 Further research is aimed at optimizing the technology and reducing production costs.